aji/blog/posts/2024-01-23-ai-is-changing-the-world.md

 ---
 title: "AI Is Changing The World"
+description: "And it could not have come at a better time."
 ---

 AI is changing the world.
 And it could not have come at a better time.
 The